 New York

-New York’s refugee program is suspended.
+New York’s refugee program remains largely suspended.

 Refugee resettlement in New York needs your help.